ksu-hmi/Staff-Checker/README.md

 # Staff-Checker
-Designed to checkmate the irregularities of dereliction of duties
+Designed to checkmate the irregularities of dereliction of duties among staff member

 # Description
 Biometrics monitoring to ensure staff members report for work and stay for the assigned duration of their shift without cheating the system